News and Events Archive (1996-2013)

 Launch of the Clinical Ethics Resource

 The Centre for Health Governance, Law & Ethics and the Centre for Values, Ethics & Law in Medicine are pleased to present the website launch of the Clinical Ethics Resource, sponsored by NSW Health.
 The Clinical Ethics Resource will be launched by Dr Greg Stewart, Acting Deputy Director General of NSW Health.

-The launch will feature a presentation by Professor Julian Savulescu, Uehiro Chair in Practical Ethics at the University of Oxford, Director of the Oxford Uehiro Centre for Practical Ethics, and Director for the Program on Ethics and New Biosciences in the James Martin 21st Century School.
-Professor Julian Savulescu will discuss The Futility of Futility.
+The launch featured a presentation by Professor Julian Savulescu, Uehiro Chair in Practical Ethics at the University of Oxford, Director of the Oxford Uehiro Centre for Practical Ethics, and Director for the Program on Ethics and New Biosciences in the James Martin 21st Century School.
+Professor Julian Savulescu discussed The Futility of Futility.

-The launch will take place in the Foyer of the Sydney Law School, University of Sydney, between 6.30 and 8.00 pm on Monday the 26th of September.
-All are welcome, but registration is essential.
+The launch took place in the Foyer of the Sydney Law School, University of Sydney.

 Facilitators: Dr Julie Mooney-Somers, University of Sydney, & Dr Anna Olsen, University of New South Wales